InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/alchemy.md

 {% include base_path %}

-## Transforming the Consciousness to Inhabit the Glorified Body
+The Great Work transforms the consciousness to inhabit the Glorified Body.

-The Great Work is a long and arduous journey to undertake, but it is necessary, along with Faith to attain Salvation.
+It is a long and arduous journey to undertake, but it is necessary, along with Faith to attain Salvation.
 It is divided into phases, most of which are clearly distinguished, to track your progress.